-At CAPS, residents work as part of a multidisciplinary team made up of social workers, marriage and family therapists, psychologists, psychiatrists, psychology interns, and postdoctoral fellows.
+At CAPS, fellows and residents will work as part of a multi-disciplinary team made up of social workers, marriage and family therapists, psychologists, psychiatrists, psychology interns, and post-doctoral fellows.
 A CAPS rotation fosters teamwork and provides exposure to theoretical perspectives and intervention approaches across disciplines.
-Residents also may participate in providing consultation to the campus community.
+There are also opportunities for campus outreach for those trainees with interest.

 Clinical Assistant Professor